uzbl/uzbl/README.md

 Currently, access to the webpage is not available through the `uzbl` context.
-This is currently impossible with WebKit2 (since even `uzbl` does not have access to the page's JavaScript context) and crashes WebKit1.
+This is currently impossible with WebKit2 (since even `uzbl` does not have access to the page's JavaScript context).

 ### TITLE AND STATUS BAR EVALUATION